Akuli/jou/doc/ai-thoughts.md

 ## 2025 Update

 About a year later, I did more similar experiments by making an LLM write Jou code.
-This time I copy/pasted compiler error messages to AI as is, as if I was new to Jou myself.
+This time I copy/pasted compiler error messages to AI directly, as if I was new to Jou myself.
 This turned out to be a great way to find bad compiler error messages.
 See these pull requests:
 - [#1081 Improve various error messages](https://github.com/Akuli/jou/pull/1081) (6 improved compiler errors)